Skip to content

 • Pre-access onboarding training: New hires should complete security orientation before accessing any system containing ePHI, not after.
 Healthcare organizations with high turnover rates are especially vulnerable when this step is skipped.

-For a detailed look at the social engineering tactics attackers use to manipulate healthcare workers and other staff, see our Social Engineering Defense Guide.
+For a detailed look at the social engineering tactics attackers use to manipulate healthcare workers, see our Social Engineering Defense Guide.
+Understanding how phishing attacks work equips your staff to recognize threats before they click.

 Breach Response and HIPAA Notification Obligations